Advantages of a targeted resume

 Make it your own Objective Statement

-Be sure that your objective and summary statement is tailored to keywords for the specific job opening.
+Make sure your goal and summary are targeted towards keywords for the specific job vacancy.

-Incorporate Achievements that align with The Company Values
+Incorporate Achievements that align with The Core Values of the Business

-Your accomplishments should show tangible accomplishments that are in line with the values outlined by prospective employers.
+Your achievements should demonstrate measurable accomplishments that are in line with the values that are outlined by potential employers.

 Final Thoughts

-The process of creating a tailored CV requires quite a bit more work than just tweaking the same generic template each time you submit your application for jobs.
-Consider it an investment since having a finely tuned resume improves your chances of being invited to an interview since hiring managers will notice right away if applicants take the time to tailor the application to their specific wants and requirements.
+A targeted CV will require much more effort rather than tweaking the same generic template each time you submit your application for jobs.
+However, consider it an investment because having a perfectly crafted resume increases the likelihood of receiving interview invitations since hiring managers will see immediately if applicants have put some effort into tailoring their resume to meet their preferences and needs.

 | Information | Details |